 Now, next step is to fill out the database information in wp-config file.
 You can make a copy of wp-config-sample.php and rename it to wp-config.php.
 Now, select wp-config.php and click on edit:

-In this file, here are couple of things which you have to change:
+In this file, here are a couple of things that you have to change:

 Now, replace database_name_here, username_here, password_here with the details which we created in step 1.